pimonteiro/Covid-19-Detector/models/ResNet50/README.md

 # Conclusion

-The frozen ResNet architecture was a horrible performance for this case.
-For ResNet 50 1 we did many editions in the architecture, but the has is same results.
-Thus, we are training the all architecture the result was better.
-However, the ResNet50 2 still has a very false positive.
+The frozen ResNet architecture had a horrible performance for this case.
+For the ResNet50 1 we tried many iterations, but the results were the same: training from scratch resulted in a bad training.
+On the other hand, retraining using the already trained weights handled better results, but still overall worse than the other models explored.